What Is A Rorbu?

 A rorbu (rorbuer, plural) is a fisherman’s cabin and one of the most recognizable symbols (along with codfish) of Norway’s Lofoten Islands.

-With its distinctive bright red paint and white trim, the rorbu is to Norway what the mountain chalet is to Switzerland—a shining example of local architecture that is steeped in colorful tradition and uniquely tailored for the environment and the people which it was designed to serve.
+The rorbu has distinctive bright red paint and white trim.
+It is to Norway as the mountain chalet is to Switzerland.
+Both are a shining example of local architecture steeped in colorful tradition and uniquely tailored for the environment and residents.

-Nobody really knows when the first rorbuer came into existence, but old sagas mention a king named Øystein commissioning construction of rorbuer for use by Lofoten fisherman during the year AD 1120.
+Nobody really knows when the first rorbuer came into existence.
+Old sagas mention a king named Øystein commissioning the construction of rorbuer for use by Lofoten fisherman during the year AD 1120.
 Back then, fisherman used open rowboats and sailing vessels to ply the waters of the Lofoten archipelago.
-Considering that winter (Janurary-March) is the prime fishing season for skrei (migrating cod), the construction of even the most basic shelters would have been a welcomed improvement during the long polar nights.
+Winter (January-March) is the prime fishing season for skrei (migrating cod).
+The construction of even the most basic shelters would have been a welcomed improvement during the long polar nights.

 Cod fishing has been the economic lifeline of Lofoten for more than one thousand years.
 At one point, the Lofoten islands were the primary source of cod for all of mainland Europe.
 Fishing is still important to the economy (you can see codfish drying on wooden racks in many of the small villages), but tourism contributes more and more dollars to Lofoten every year.
 As a result, many rorbuer have been converted to tourist accommodations.
 Comfort levels span the entire spectrum, from basic and spartan all the way to luxurious.